virajvaidya/ValueAtRiskModels/README.md

 # 📊 Value at Risk (VaR) Models 📈

-Value at Risk (VaR) calcluations of stocks on the Australian Stock Exchange (ASX).
+Value at Risk (VaR) calculations of stocks on the Australian Stock Exchange (ASX).

 The file AUSONGMonteCarlo.ipynb calculates the Value at Risk of a hypothetical portfolio of the following stocks for an initial investment of 1 million AUD at the 95% Confidence Interval: